 Photos of life in Mombasa:

-Most days I take a matatu, or mini-bus like these to work.
+Joyful faces of our kids, showing off the prizes of lollipops from the Education for Life workshop Most days I take a matatu, or mini-bus like these to work.
 They conveniently stop anywhere on their route - which is hazardous for a new driver like me trying to avoid a collision.

 Tuk-tuks are also available for a ride - 65 cents will get you most anywhere in town, & another group of vehicles to watch for while driving.